 Karen is the Founder and President of Spirit Horse Connection.
 She received her Bachelor of Science degree in Business Administration and Psychology from Luther College in 1986 and her Juris Doctorate from University of Wisconsin in 1993.

-She was Deputy Legal Counsel to Wisconsin Governor Tommy Thompson from 1993-1995, Human Services Policy Coordinator to Michigan Governor John Engler from 1995-1999 and Michigan’s Children’s Ombudsman from 1999-2002.
+She served as Deputy Legal Counsel to Wisconsin Governor Tommy Thompson, Human Services Policy Coordinator to Michigan Governor John Engler and as Children’s Ombudsman for the State of Michigan.

 Christopher W. Quinn

 Christopher Quinn is the Treasurer of Spirit Horse Connection.
 He holds a Bachelor of Science degree with honors in Mechanical Engineering from the University of Michigan, and graduated cum laude with a Juris Doctor from the University of Wisconsin.

 He is the founder of Quinn IP Law, a law firm, and is an adjunct lecturer at the University of Michigan.